Riprap

 Product Description

-We sort our riprap manually to ensure that we meet the size requirements in WSDOT Standard Specifications 9-13.1(3).
+Our riprap meets the size requirements in WSDOT Standard Specifications 9-13.1(3).
 Our materials meet the tough specifications for armor rock set by the U.S. Army Corps of Engineers.

 Product Applications